dirkkelly/dirkkelly/content/about.md

 ---
 You're here to learn more about how Dirk Kelly can relate to your journey through existence at this point in time, how can this other character be of any assistance to you?

 My goal is to learn and provide support in the areas of technology, business, and philosophy; and by philosophy nothing more fancy than trying to understand what it is to exist in this world right now.

 This world which sits in a period of time where the the perversity of knowledge and noise is a fundamental aspect of our Internet connected society, yet also a world with a climate changing at such a rapid rate that the dominant species has set in motion its own inevitable extinction.

-Our culture now exists as one which is fully aware of its own demise and yet is also seemingly powerless to make any changes to that fate due to the massive imbalance of power between the very few with the majority of wealth, and the rest of the species which is losing more footing each year.
+Our culture is one which is fully aware of its own demise and yet is also powerless to make any changes to that fate due to the massive imbalance of power; the very few with the majority of wealth interested solely in taking more and the rest of life which is losing at an increasingly rapid rate.

 Our children our growing up hopeless, an understandable response to being born into a dying world controlled by those who hope their hoards of wealth will save them from the self destructive nature of the system they control.
 We see this hopelessness in the memes that they find refuge in, the nihilism that defines their response to the state of life on Earth.